gvwilson/thirdbit/src/fiction/bear/index.md

 The princess was standing in front of a dozen barrels of pressed apples with her hands over her mouth.
-An enormous brown bear was grumbling in front of her, while a nervous man Noxy made patting motions in the air with his hands at Manpa and Rinpa, who had drawn their swords.
+An enormous brown bear was grumbling in front of her, while a skinny man nervously made patting motions in the air with his hands at Manpa and Rinpa, who had drawn their swords.
 "It's all right, it's all right, she's fine, she's fine," he babbled.
 Noxy wasn't sure whether he was talking about the princess or the bear.